 Sun damage that’s accumulated over the years can lead to skin fragility and a tendency to bruise more easily, so it’s important to be gentle and continue to—you guessed it—use sunscreen.

-Your superstar ingredient: Full Spectrum Hemp-Derived CBD.
+Your superstar ingredient: Broad-Spectrum Hemp-Derived CBD.
 While CBD (or cannabidiol) is relatively new to the skincare world, research surrounding the ingredient’s anti-aging and anti-inflammatory properties has shown the antioxidant’s ability to smooth skin texture, trap moisture beneath the skin and brighten the complexion.

 WATCH ON YOUTUBE